Daddy Yankee gives Argentina more gasoline

 Losing my religion

-But he eloquently and cogently defended the decision to nationalize the YPF oil company — which is why Noel was in the country in 2012.
+Kiciloff called himself a Keynesian but it wasn’t a Keynes that either of us would recognize.
+Rather, he seemed more like a Marxist, in the sense that he didn’t seem to believe that the price system was a good way to allocate resources.
+But he eloquently and cogently defended the decision to nationalize the YPF oil company.
 He accused YPF’s Spanish owners of tunneling, and provided evidence consistent with that story.
-(A Shell executive called him “Excel” Kiciloff.
+(A Shell executive admiringly called him “Excel” Kiciloff.
 He knew his numbers.)
+Kiciloff’s claims shaped the case study of the nationalization that Noel was there to write.

-First, Kiciloff couldn’t bring himself to say that a balanced budget over the business cycle might be sensible, or admit that faking economic data was a nistake.
-Second, he botched his own analysis of the YPF nationalization.
-It’s true that the Spanish owners were tunneling through their own enterprise instead of reinvesting.
+Kiciloff even mangled his own analysis of the 2012 oil nationalization.
+It’s true that the Spanish owners were hollowing out their own enterprise instead of reinvesting.
 But in the interview he said that’s why the government then had to control prices and subsidize energy, when in fact the causality went the other way: controlled prices —> energy shortages —> big subsidies.
-Finally, Kiciloff kept repeating “no hay dólares” like a mantra, without any plan as to how to get the dólares or make do with fewer.

-In other words, we understand why the prospect of President Kiciloff fills investors with fear.
+We understand why the prospect of President Kiciloff fills investors with fear.
 The Peronists really did create a disaster and he gave no reassurance that it wouldn’t happen again.
 And if they do get a hold on Congress on October 26th, then they have every incentive to do everything they can to wreck the economy in order to help their candidate in the 2027 presidential election.

-Light at the end of the tunnel
+Light at the end of the tunnel?

 The balance of payments situation already looks to be easing.
 Exports spiked in June and July, more than doubling to $10.2 billion.
 Argentines have contined to take those cheap foreign vacations, and we would not want to work in an Argentine factory right now, but if this keeps up then the dollar shortages just might eventually solve themselves.
 (Although keep things in perspective: those red columns on the bottom represent largely net interest payments, and those aren’t going away.)